Version 4.3 · Last updated 23 May 2026

 7. Liability, termination, and annexes

-Liability is capped by tier: Free-tier users at GBP 100, Raise Ready users at 100% of the fees paid for their purchase, Scout Portal Premium users at 100% of fees paid in the prior 12 months, and Consulting Services at 100% of fees paid under the relevant SOW.
+Liability is capped by tier: Free Tier users at GBP 100, Raise Ready users at 100% of the fees paid for their purchase, Scout Portal Premium users (on commercial launch) at 100% of fees paid in the prior 12 months, and Consulting Services at 100% of fees paid under the relevant SOW.
 The DPA also excludes indirect and consequential loss, subject to legal carve-outs and a GBP 50,000 confidentiality-related unauthorised disclosure cap per incident.

 Commercial termination rights are governed by the Terms, while the DPA governs the data and IP consequences of termination.
-Model training rights for free-tier and opted-in paid services survive termination, and anonymised data already incorporated into models cannot be removed retroactively.
+Free Tier model training rights and the rights GoPresent holds in Resultant Data and Aggregate Usage Metrics survive termination, and model snapshots already trained on Customer Data cannot be retrained or rolled back.